 HOW ELSE CAN I PARTICIPATE?

-- Help us save even more energy this year by completing some simple actions and filling out the Shutdown Checklist - download the shutdown checklist
+- Help us save energy this year by completing the simple actions in the Seasonal Shutdown Checklist - download the shutdown checklist

 - Engage your colleagues so everyone is aware of Seasonal Shutdown and turns off their personal equipment.
 Discuss any shared equipment that can be turned off or unplugged.